The Goal for January is Hypertrophy

 West Loop Gym Offers Monthly Goals

-Workouts that help to promote hypertrophy, which is a fancy word for muscle growth, feel and look very different than those that focus on building absolute strength.
-To launch 2018, POW!
-Gym Chicago traditionally focuses on hypertrophy in January.
+This month most of the workouts promote hypertrophy, which is a fancy word for muscle growth.
+These training sessions feel and look very different than those that focus on building absolute strength.
+This particular goal is traditionally offered in January.
 This is a very rewarding training goal.
 It keeps the heart rate up and poses an awesome challenge for those taking our adult strength and conditioning classes.
-Our programming will be lifting weights between 60-80% of an individuals max at higher reps.
-Sometimes our brackets will be sets of 8-15 reps and others will be exercises that are done for an interval of time.
+Our programming will be lifting weights between 70-85% of an individuals max at higher reps.
+Sometimes our brackets will be sets of 8-15 reps and others done for an interval of time.
 The goal is to reach fatigue during each exercise.
 Another element of increasing size and definition of the muscles will be super-setting movements and achieving a total body workout.

 A Closer Look at Hypertrophy